-In fiscal 2015, NTT Communications aimed to reduce transportation with digital versions of sales tools and manuals, but the volume of waste transported more than doubled compared with the previous year on account of an organizational shuffle and the removal of old equipment.
-As a result, transportation rose 12.9% year on year to 446,000 metric ton-kilometers.
+In fiscal 2016, NTT Communications worked to reduce the amount of paper by digital versions of sales tools and manuals as well as by expanding online application forms.
+As a result, transportation decreased 26.2% year on year to 329,000 metric ton-kilometers.

-In fiscal 2016, we will continue efforts to reduce transportation volume by encouraging the use of digital versions of internal tools and pamphlets.
+In fiscal 2017, we will continue efforts to reduce transportation volume by encouraging the use of digital versions of internal tools and pamphlets as well as online application forms.